-In practice, governments will usually need to commission experts to carry out the SEA process.
-The teams involved in both the PPP and SEA processes should work together, as closely as possible, be fully aware of what each other is doing, and seek opportunities to organise common events, e.g., stakeholder meetings and workshops to achieve the best possible PPP and SEA outcomes.
+The government officials involved in developing the PPP and the team undertaking the SEA should work together, as closely as possible, be fully aware of what each other is doing, and seek opportunities to organise common events, e.g., stakeholder meetings and workshops to achieve the best possible PPP and SEA outcomes (see example from Namibia in Box 1.2).
 However, in many situations, SEAs are still undertaken in isolation from the process of developing the PPP to which they relate, thus reducing their utility and influence.
 Undertaking an SEA in isolation from the PPP process should be avoided.